ISO 13485:2016

 ISO 13485 Requirements

-In light of that, ISO 13485:2016 sections 7.4.1 Purchasing process, 7.4.2 Purchasing information, and section 7.4.3 Verification of purchased product outline the purchasing requirements.
+In light of that, ISO 13485:2016 sections 7.4.1 Purchasing process, 7.4.2 Purchasing information, and section 7.4.3 Verification of purchased product outline the purchasing controls for medical device manufacturers.
 The following are requirements for the evaluation and selection of suppliers:

 • The organization must have established criteria for the evaluation and selection of suppliers.